Inland Empire (film): Restoration

 Inland Empire was restored and remastered by Janus Films in 2022, and was screened throughout the year beginning on April 8.
 The restoration of the film and soundtrack was overseen by David Lynch.
 For the restoration the original upscaled HD footage from the editing process was first downscaled back to standard definition to discard "false detail", then converted to 4K using an AI upscaling algorithm.
 This version of the film was released on Blu-Ray by The Criterion Collection.

 Accolades

-Lynch attempted to promote Dern's performance and increase her chances of scoring the 2007 Best Actress Oscar nomination by campaigning with a live cow, though she was ultimately not recognized by the members of the Academy.
+Lynch attempted to promote Dern's performance and increase her chances of scoring nomination for the 2007 Academy Award for Best Actress by campaigning with a live cow, though she was ultimately not recognized by the members of the Academy.